dark-teal-coder/course-sololearn-introduction-to-java/course-note-sololearn-introduction-to-java.md

 The above code skips the value of 30, as directed by the `continue` statement.

-> :warning: An example use case of continue: <br/>An airline ticketing system needs to calculate the total cost for all tickets purchased.
+> :warning: An example use case of continue:
+> An airline ticketing system needs to calculate the total cost for all tickets purchased.
 Tickets for children under the age of 3 are free.
 We can use a while loop to iterate through the list of passengers and calculate the total cost of their tickets.
 Here, the continue statement can be used to skip the children.

 #### Quiz 02.06.04